Coronavirus latest: 'We have become negligent,' says disease agency chief | DW | 28.07.2020

 "The new developments in Germany make me very worried," Lothar Wieler, head of the Robert Koch Institute (RKI) for infectious diseases, told reporters during his first press conference in weeks.
 "The rise has to do with the fact that we have become negligent."

-"We must prevent the virus from one again spreading rapidly and uncontrollably."
+"We must prevent the virus from once again spreading rapidly and uncontrollably."

 Over the last seven days, Germany has registered a daily average of 557, compared to around 350 in early June.
 The number of new infections nearly doubled to 633 on Tuesday, up from 340 on Monday.